cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-12-14_16-00-00_FAQ_kevm_iele_glow-en.md

 **Q. How does Mantis interact with the devnets?
 Why are we using an ETC codebase for this?**

-The KEVM is 100% compatible with the EVM, so it made sense to plug the VM into Mantis, as Mantis was already compatible with ETC. Also, Glow is easier to run on top of
+A. The KEVM is 100% compatible with the EVM, so it made sense to plug the VM into Mantis, as Mantis was already compatible with ETC. Also, Glow is easier to run on top of
 KEVM, and finally, we want to initiate a conversation with the community.

 **Q. How does this relate to [native tokens](https://developers.cardano.org/en/development-environments/native-tokens/native-tokens/)?

-In the future, smart contracts written in KEVM, IELE, and Glow will have native tokens exposed as part of the language.
-This currently not possible because both work streams (native tokens and VMs) work in parallel and will converge later with the launch of Goguen.
+A. In the future, smart contracts written in KEVM, IELE, and Glow will have native tokens exposed as part of the language.
+This is currently not possible because both work streams (native tokens and VMs) work in parallel and will converge later with the launch of Goguen.